VJftw/vjpatel.me/vjpatel/content/study/msc-computing-and-security/term-2/7ccsmcfc-computer-forensics-and-cybercrime/notes.markdown

 ## Lecture 5 - Prosecution of Cybercrime UK & EU Laws

+### Summary

+#### Computer Misuse Act

+The *Computer Misuse Act (1990)* introduced sections 1-3:

+1. **Unauthorised access** to computer material, punishable by up to 12 months imprisonment and/or an unlimited fine.
+2. **Unauthorised access** with intent to commit **further offences**, punishable by 12 months imprisonment and/or an unlimited fine.
+3. **Unauthorised modification** of computer material, punishable by 12 months imprisonment and/or an unlimited fine.

+The *Police and Justice Act (2006)* then modified those sections:

+1. **Unauthorised access** to computer material, punishable by up to 2 years in prison or a fine or both.
+2. **Unauthorised acts** with intent to **impair operation** of computer, etc. punishable by up to 10 years in prison or a fine or both (This covers DoS) attacks.
+3. Making, supplying or obtaining articles intended for use in computer misuse offences, punishable by up to 2 years in prison or a fine or both.

+The above changes show:

+ * The term for unauthorised access **doubled** from 12 months to **2 years**.
+ * It takes into account further cybercrime such as **DoS** attacks which are costly to business, making the term up to **10 years**.
+ * Making, supplying or obtaining articles for cybercrime is also now a punishable offence with up to **2 years** imprisonment.

+The *Serious Crime Act (2015)* added the following:

+1. Unauthorised acts causing, or creating **risk of serious damage** - punishable by up to 14 years in prison or both, possible life imprisonment where human welfare or national security were endangered.
+2. Obtaining articles for purposes relating to computer misuse.
+3. Territorial scope of computer misuse - Making the primary scope the UK, but can be worldwider (*Transborder offence*) especially if conspirator is British and broke a local law.

+#### Investigatory Powers Act (2016)

+The recent Investigatory Powers Act (2016) was introduced to aid UK anti-terrorism investigations; it significantly extends the provisions of the previous Regulation of Investigatory Powers Act (RIPA) (2000), which permitted the acquisition of communications data and decryption keys on production of a warrant authorised by the Home Secretary.

+#### Mutual Legal Assistance Treaties

+**Mutual Legal Assistance Treaties (MLATs)** can be used to acquire evidence located outside the UK, but are very slow to operate in practice.

+#### Council of Europe's Convention on Cybercrime (2001) - Dual-use tools

+1. The making available of a device/program or information to access computer systems (passwords etc.) with the intent to commit a crime is criminal.
+2. It is not criminal if the tool is used for authorised testing or protection of a computer system.
+3. It is not criminal unless the tool contains information to access a computer system (password, access codes).

+### Full Notes

 #### Computer Misuse Act (1990)

 For Digitally Related crimes: the Computer Misuse Act (1990), as extended by the Police & Justice Act (2006), is used, most particularly Sections 1 - 3.